Can't Miss Webinar—Lupus Nephritis: The ACR Guideline in Practice

 Ultrasound Should Replace Biopsy for GCA Diagnosis

-Wolfgang Schmidt, MD, MACR, Professor of Charité University Medicine at Waldfriede Hospital, Berlin, was well suited to argue his position because he was the first to describe the ultrasound halo sign in GCA and pioneered the GCA fast-track clinic.
-Accordingly, he opened his presentation by making it clear that he felt strongly about encouraging clinicians to start with ultrasound to diagnose GCA.
+As the first person to describe the ultrasound halo sign in GCA, Wolfgang Schmidt, MD, MACR, Professor of Charité University Medicine at Waldfriede Hospital, Berlin, was well suited to argue his position.
+He also pioneered the GCA fast-track clinic.
+Accordingly, he opened his presentation by making it clear he felt strongly about encouraging clinicians to start with ultrasound when diagnosing GCA.

-Dr. Schmidt made note of the change in practice patterns over the past two decades, with providers moving from TAB to TAUS, reflected in the fact that TAUS is recommended as the first-line imaging modality for GCA diagnosis in the updated EULAR guidelines for large vessel imaging.2
+Dr. Schmidt made note of the change in practice patterns over the past two decades, with providers moving from TAB to TAUS.
+In the updated EULAR guidelines for large-vessel imaging, TAUS is recommended as the first-line modality for GCA diagnosis.2

 Using the ACR/EULAR classification criteria for GCA, he demonstrated that ultrasound has greater potential diagnostic yield.
 Although both positive TAB and TAUS represent five points on the criteria, confirmation of bilateral axillary involvement with ultrasound provides an additional two points toward the diagnosis.3